From 2014 to 2015, a virus spread through the African countries of Guinea, Liberia and Sierra Leone.

 22nd August - Two American aid workers recover from Ebola after being treated with an experimental drug ZMapp.

 Two American aid workers who fell ill with Ebola have left hospital after recovering.

 Dr Kent Brantly and Nancy Writebol were working in Liberia in Africa, when they caught the disease.

 They were both flown to the US for treatment three weeks ago, where they were kept in isolation in an Atlanta hospital.

 Doctors who treated them say they no longer show any signs of the disease and pose no threat to the public.

 Whilst in hospital, they were both given an experimental treatment known as ZMapp.

 The drug, which has only been made in limited quantities, had never been tested on humans before and it's unclear whether this helped in their recovery.

 7th August - World leaders met to discuss how to tackle Ebola outbreak.

 In Africa, doctors are fighting to stop an outbreak of a virus that has been spreading there.

-The outbreak began last February, over 3,500 miles away in Guinea, and has spread to other countries in west Africa.
+The outbreak began in December 2013, over 3,500 miles away in Guinea, and has spread to other countries in west Africa.